paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 (4) in the case of a failure to comply with any requirement under [section 1639 of this title](./chapter-041-consumer-credit-protection.md#section-1639), paragraph (1) or (2) of [section 1639b(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1639b/c&num=0&edition=prelim), or [section 1639c(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1639c/a&num=0&edition=prelim), an amount equal to the sum of all finance charges and fees paid by the consumer, unless the creditor demonstrates that the failure to comply is not material.
 In determining the amount of award in any class action, the court shall consider, among other relevant factors, the amount of any actual damages awarded, the frequency and persistence of failures of compliance by the creditor, the resources of the creditor, the number of persons adversely affected, and the extent to which the creditor’s failure of compliance was intentional.
 In connection with the disclosures referred to in subsections (a) and (b) of [section 1637 of this title](./chapter-041-consumer-credit-protection.md#section-1637), a creditor shall have a liability determined under paragraph (2) only for failing to comply with the requirements of [section 1635 of this title](./chapter-041-consumer-credit-protection.md#section-1635), 1637(a) 22 So in original.
 Probably should be preceded by “section”. of this title, or any of paragraphs (4) through (13) of [section 1637(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1637/b&num=0&edition=prelim), or for failing to comply with disclosure requirements under State law for any term or item that the Bureau has determined to be substantially the same in meaning under [section 1610(a)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1610/a/2&num=0&edition=prelim) as any of the terms or items referred to in [section 1637(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1637/a&num=0&edition=prelim), or any of paragraphs (4) through (13) of [section 1637(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1637/b&num=0&edition=prelim).
 In connection with the disclosures referred to in subsection (c) or (d) of [section 1637 of this title](./chapter-041-consumer-credit-protection.md#section-1637), a card issuer shall have a liability under this section only to a cardholder who pays a fee described in section 1637(c)(1)(A)(ii)(I) or [section 1637(c)(4)(A)(i) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1637/c/4/A/i&num=0&edition=prelim) or who uses the credit card or charge card.
 In connection with the disclosures referred to in [section 1638 of this title](./chapter-041-consumer-credit-protection.md#section-1638), a creditor shall have a liability determined under paragraph (2) only for failing to comply with the requirements of [section 1635 of this title](./chapter-041-consumer-credit-protection.md#section-1635), of paragraph (2) (insofar as it requires a disclosure of the “amount financed”), (3), (4), (5), (6), or (9) of [section 1638(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1638/a&num=0&edition=prelim), or [section 1638(b)(2)(C)(ii) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1638/b/2/C/ii&num=0&edition=prelim), of subparagraphs (A), (B), (D), (F), or (J) of [section 1638(e)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1638/e/2&num=0&edition=prelim) (for purposes of paragraph (2) or (4) of [section 1638(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1638/e&num=0&edition=prelim)), or paragraph (4)(C), (6), (7), or (8) of [section 1638(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1638/e&num=0&edition=prelim), or for failing to comply with disclosure requirements under State law for any term which the Bureau has determined to be substantially the same in meaning under [section 1610(a)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1610/a/2&num=0&edition=prelim) as any of the terms referred to in any of those paragraphs of [section 1638(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1638/a&num=0&edition=prelim) or [section 1638(b)(2)(C)(ii) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1638/b/2/C/ii&num=0&edition=prelim).
 With respect to any failure to make disclosures required under this part or part D or E of this subchapter, liability shall be imposed only upon the creditor required to make disclosure, except as provided in [section 1641 of this title](./chapter-041-consumer-credit-protection.md#section-1641).

-**(b) Correction of errors** A creditor or assignee has no liability under this section or [section 1607 of this title](./chapter-041-consumer-credit-protection.md#section-1607) or [section 1611 of this title](./chapter-041-consumer-credit-protection.md#section-1611) for any failure to comply with any requirement imposed under this part or part E of this subchapter, if within sixty days after discovering an error, whether pursuant to a final written examination report or notice issued under [section 1607(e)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1607/e/1&num=0&edition=prelim) or through the creditor’s or assignee’s own procedures, and prior to the institution of an action under this section or the receipt of written notice of the error from the obligor, the creditor or assignee notifies the person concerned of the error and makes whatever adjustments in the appropriate account are necessary to assure that the person will not be required to pay an amount in excess of the charge actually disclosed, or the dollar equivalent of the annual percentage rate actually disclosed, whichever is lower.
+**(b) Correction of errors** A creditor or assignee has no liability under this section or [section 1607 of this title](./chapter-041-consumer-credit-protection.md#section-1607) or [section 1611 of this title](./chapter-041-consumer-credit-protection.md#section-1611) for any failure to comply with any requirement imposed under this part or part E, if within sixty days after discovering an error, whether pursuant to a final written examination report or notice issued under [section 1607(e)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1607/e/1&num=0&edition=prelim) or through the creditor’s or assignee’s own procedures, and prior to the institution of an action under this section or the receipt of written notice of the error from the obligor, the creditor or assignee notifies the person concerned of the error and makes whatever adjustments in the appropriate account are necessary to assure that the person will not be required to pay an amount in excess of the charge actually disclosed, or the dollar equivalent of the annual percentage rate actually disclosed, whichever is lower.

 **(c) Unintentional violations; bona fide errors** A creditor or assignee may not be held liable in any action brought under this section or [section 1635 of this title](./chapter-041-consumer-credit-protection.md#section-1635) for a violation of this subchapter if the creditor or assignee shows by a preponderance of evidence that the violation was not intentional and resulted from a bona fide error notwithstanding the maintenance of procedures reasonably adapted to avoid any such error.
 Examples of a bona fide error include, but are not limited to, clerical, calculation, computer malfunction and programing, and printing errors, except that an error of legal judgment with respect to a person’s obligations under this subchapter is not a bona fide error.

-**(d) Liability in transaction or lease involving multiple obligors** When there are multiple obligors in a consumer credit transaction or consumer lease, there shall be no more than one recovery of damages under subsection (a)(2) of this section for a violation of this subchapter.
+**(d) Liability in transaction or lease involving multiple obligors** When there are multiple obligors in a consumer credit transaction or consumer lease, there shall be no more than one recovery of damages under subsection (a)(2) for a violation of this subchapter.

 **(e) Jurisdiction of courts; limitations on actions; State attorney general enforcement** Except as provided in the subsequent sentence, any action under this section may be brought in any United States district court, or in any other court of competent jurisdiction, within one year from the date of the occurrence of the violation or, in the case of a violation involving a private education loan (as that term is defined in [section 1650(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1650/a&num=0&edition=prelim)), 1 year from the date on which the first regular payment of principal is due under the loan.
 Any action under this section with respect to any violation of section 1639, 1639b, or 1639c of this title may be brought in any United States district court, or in any other court of competent jurisdiction, before the end of the 3-year period beginning on the date of the occurrence of the violation.
 This subsection does not bar a person from asserting a violation of this subchapter in an action to collect the debt which was brought more than one year from the date of the occurrence of the violation as a matter of defense by recoupment or set-off in such action, except as otherwise provided by State law.
 An action to enforce a violation of section 1639, 1639b, 1639c, 1639d, 1639e, 1639f, 1639g, or 1639h of this title may also be brought by the appropriate State attorney general in any appropriate United States district court, or any other court of competent jurisdiction, not later than 3 years after the date on which the violation occurs.
 The State attorney general shall provide prior written notice of any such civil action to the Federal agency responsible for enforcement under [section 1607 of this title](./chapter-041-consumer-credit-protection.md#section-1607) and shall provide the agency with a copy of the complaint.
 If prior notice is not feasible, the State attorney general shall provide notice to such agency immediately upon instituting the action.
 The Federal agency may—